cloudposse/.github/CONTRIBUTING.md

 Typically when a module is pre-release, e.g. 0.x.x, each new feature will be a minor release.
 Once the module hits 1.x, simpler features, which fit the definition of patch, will be labelled as such.

 Only Cloud Posse engineers should move a module from v0 to v1, and usually we prefer that it not be a breaking change.
 In fact, it's not uncommon for v1 to be just a new label for the current release, prompted by the desire to release a v2 that has a breaking change.

-#### Stale Issues/PRs

-It is proposed that stale issues/PRs are labelled `stale` after 30 days, and closed after 60 days if the `stale` label is present.

-A Slack notification will be sent when an issue/PR is labelled `stale`.

-To handle exceptions, additional labels have been proposed to control treatment of stale issues.
-The `stale` label will not be applied if any of the following labels are applied to a PR.

-The currently proposed labels are:

-- `High Priority`: an update which will improve feature coverage and/or quality, and will benefit the module's consumers
-- `Expedite`: an update which should be attended to ASAP - perhaps due to a defect that could cause data loss or a security flaw

 ## Styleguides